Derived algebraic geometry of 2d lattice Yang-Mills theory: -valued prefactorization algebra of classical observables

-\begin{rem} The prefactorization algebra $\FFF : \P_{\bbZ^2}\to \dgCat$ from Theorem \ref{theo:PFA} describes the classical observables of our lattice Yang-Mills model.
-These observables are modeled in terms of the dg-categories of perfect complexes $\FFF(V)=\Perf\big(\Sol(V)\big)\in\dgCat$ on the local derived critical loci $\Sol(V)\in\dSt$ of this theory.
-It would be interesting to study and describe dg-categorical deformation quantizations as in \cite{ToenQuant,CPTVV} of this prefactorization algebra.
+\begin{rem} The prefactorization algebra $\FFF : \P_{\bbZ^2}\to \dgCat$ from Theorem \ref{theo:PFA} describes a natural choice of classical observables for our lattice Yang-Mills model.
+These observables are modeled in terms of the dg-categories of quasi-coherent complexes $\FFF(V)=\QCoh\big(\Sol(V)\big)\in\dgCat$ on the local derived critical loci $\Sol(V)\in\dSt$ of this theory.
+It would be interesting to study and describe dg-categorical deformation quantizations as in \cite{ToenQuant,CPTVV} of this prefactorization algebra or, to match better their setting, of its variant $\FFF_{\mathrm{per}}$ which assigns the dg-subcategories $\FFF_{\mathrm{per}}(V) = \Perf\big(\Sol(V)\big)\subseteq \QCoh\big(\Sol(V)\big)$ of perfect complexes.
 The natural input datum for such quantization constructions is given in our case by the $(-1)$-shifted Poisson structure which is canonically defined on a derived critical locus.
-According to the shifted deformation quantization philosophy, this should yield an ``$\mathbb{E}_{-1}$''-monoidal quantization of the canonical symmetric monoidal structure on the dg-category $\FFF(V)=\Perf\big(\Sol(V)\big)$.
+According to the shifted deformation quantization philosophy, this should yield an ``$\mathbb{E}_{-1}$''-monoidal quantization of the canonical symmetric monoidal structure on the dg-category $\FFF(V)$.
 While $\mathbb{E}_n$-monoidal quantizations have a concrete definition and interpretation for non-negative $n\geq 0$, their meaning in the case of negative $n<0$ is unclear to us. \sk